evmts/tevm-monorepo/docs/src/content/docs/learn/actions/index.md

 ## Lower level packages

-For those wanting to dive deeper into tevms internal or squeeze out even smaller bundlers, in addition to `BaseClient` all the internal packages used to create base client are publically available on NPM.
+For those wanting to dive deeper into tevms internal or squeeze out even smaller bundlers, in addition to `TevmNode` all the internal packages used to create base client are publically available on NPM.
 Notably:

 - `@tevm/evm` contains a very simple EVM interpreter used by tevm
 - `@tevm/state` provides a custom state manager used to implement forking